Cohomological boundedness for flat bundles on surfaces and applications

-\end{thm} A second consequence of the existence of irregular De Rham spaces is the \textit{Lefschetz recognition principle}.
-It relies on the heuristic principle that the correct irregular De Rham spaces should come packaged with functorialities.
-If $f : Y\lra X$ is a morphism of smooth projective varieties over $k$ such that $f^*R$ makes sense and such that $f^{-1}(D)$ is a normal crossing divisor, one expects the existence of a morphism of varieties $\DR_r(X,D,R)\lra \DR_r(Y,f^{-1}(D),f^*R)$ induced by the pull-back along $f: Y\lra X$.
-Functorialities would make the study of irregular De Rham spaces tractable through the curve case, where they should be much easier to construct since flat bundles on curves have no turning points.
-If $\cE_0$ and $\cE_1$ are non isomorphic flat bundles on $U$, one can find a hyperplane $H$ such that the restrictions of $\cE_0$ and $\cE_1$ to $X_H:=X\cap H$ are again non isomorphic.
-When viewed as points of $\DR_r(X,D,R)$, this means geometrically that $\cE_0$ and $\cE_1$ do not lie in the same fibre of $\DR_r(X,D,R)\lra \DR_r(X_H,f_H^{-1}(D), f_H^*R)$ where $f_H : X_H \lra X$ is the inclusion.
+\end{thm} A second consequence of the existence of $\cM_r(X,D,R)$ is the \textit{Lefschetz recognition principle}.
+It relies on the heuristic principle that the formation of $\cM_r(X,D,R)$ should come packaged with functorialities.
+If $f : Y\to X$ is a morphism of smooth projective varieties over $k$ such that $f^*R$ makes sense and such that $f^{-1}(D)$ is a normal crossing divisor, one expects the existence of a morphism of varieties $\cM_r(X,D,R)\to \cM_r(Y,f^{-1}(D),f^*R)$ induced by the pull-back along $f: Y\to X$.
+Functorialities would make the study of $\cM_r(X,D,R)$ tractable through the curve case, where they should be much easier to construct since flat bundles on curves have no turning points.
+If $\cE_0$ and $\cE_1$ are non isomorphic flat bundles on $U$, one can find a hyperplane $H$ such that the restrictions of $\cE_0$ and $\cE_1$ to $X\cap H$ are again non isomorphic.
+When viewed as points of $\cM_r(X,D,R)$, this means geometrically that $\cE_0$ and $\cE_1$ do not lie in the same fibre of $\cM_r(X,D,R)\to \cM_r(X\cap H,f_H^{-1}(D), f_H^*R)$ where $f_H : X\cap H \to X$ is the inclusion.
 One thus expects the induced morphism of schemes